 - An USB update alone does not work for this, the replacement SHCs must be able to communicate with the LIVISI Cloud.

-- As soon as the replacement SHCs are updated to the version, they can be put back on the shelf.
+- As soon as the replacement SHCs have been updated to the version and you have received the decryption key, they can be put back on the shelf.

 - All replacement devices must be included (at least briefly) into an updated SHC.